FAQ (Frequently Asked Questions)

 No. Irrigation is scheduled every week according to how much water is ordered and where it needs to be delivered.
-The Zanjeros make every effort to inconvenience as few people as possible, but we will not always be happy with the time we are assigned.
+The Zanjeros make every effort to inconvenience as few people as possible, but you will not always be happy with the time you are assigned.
 What some residents do is work with their neighbors to open and close risers if one cannot be home when water is being delivered; others hire someone to do it for them.

 8. Can I cancel irrigation after the schedule has been created?

 If you cancel irrigation that you have purchased or signed up to receive, more than 24 hours in advance there is a cancellation fee of $25, as the Zanjero will need to rework the schedule to take your time out of the plan.
 If you cancel 24 hours or less than before you are scheduled there is a $25.00 cancellation fee and you will need to pay for the water ordered.

 9. How much is irrigation?

 Well #2 and Well #6 rate is $24.40 per hour.
 Well #7 rate is $25.20 per hour.
 Well #3 rate is $26.00 per hour.
 The minimum order is 30 minutes.

 Each property owner is responsible for keeping their berms in good condition.
 Gophers are a nuisance for all of us and we must be vigilant in taking care that berms are not compromised.